michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 38. but Aloha giveth it a body as he willeth, and to each of the seeds a body of its own nature.

-39. For every body is not alike:Or, equal. for there is one body of man, and another of the beast, and another of the fowl, and another of fishes.
+39. For every body is not alike:

 40. There are heavenly bodies, and there are earthly bodies; but one is the glory of the heavenly, and another of the earthly.